marcorvazquezs/Python/Dictionaries/Notes.md

 * **pprint.pprint()** - "pretty print" function displays a dictionary value cleanly.
 * **pprint.pformat()** - returns a string value of this output.

+## Data Structures
+ * A list made up of dictionaries